Dell-Networking/ansible-dellos-docs/source/image_upgrade_example.rst

 ==========================================================================
-Install or upgrade devices running Dell EMC Networking OS10 using Ansible
+Install or upgrade devices running Dell EMC SmartFabric OS10 using Ansible
 ==========================================================================

-This example explains how to use Ansible to install or upgrade the software image on a device running Dell EMC Networking OS10.
-The example playbook uses the *dellos-image-upgrade* role to upgrade or install an OS10 image on a specified switch.
-Before using Ansible to install the software image, you must download the software image via FTP/TFTP/SCP/HTTPDS, then specify the path to the image in the playbook.
+This example explains how to use Ansible to install or upgrade the software image on a device running Dell EMC SmartFabric OS10.
+The example playbook uses the ``dellos-image-upgrade`` role to upgrade or install a SmartFabric OS10 image on a specified switch.

-The *dellos-image-upgrade* role uses the ``dellos10_command`` to install or upgrade the switch, then and ``wait_for`` is used to identify the progress of the upgrade operation.
+Before using Ansible to install the software image, you must download the software image via FTP/TFTP/SCP/HTTPS, then specify the path to the image in the playbook.
+The ``dellos-image-upgrade`` role uses ``dellos10_command`` to install or upgrade the switch, and ``wait_for`` is used to identify the progress of the upgrade operation.
 Validation of the upgrade operation is handled using the ``dellos10_facts`` module.

 Creating simple Ansible playbook
 --------------------------------